scratchfoundation/scratchjr/README.md

 This is the official git repository hosting the source code for the [ScratchJr](http://scratchjr.org/) project.

-ScratchJr cannot be copied and/or distributed without the express permission of the Massachusetts Institute of Technology (MIT).
-You should only access this repository if you have been given explicit permission from MIT.

-ScratchJr can be built both on iOS and Android.
+ScratchJr can be built both for iOS and Android.
 A pure-web version or Chrome-app version is planned to follow at some point in the future.

 Platform | Status
 -------- | -------------
 iOS      | Released in App Store
-Android  | Released in Google Play
+Android  | Released in Google Play and Amazon store

 ## Release Schedule